 Sen and Sherali \cite{sen2006_decomp-BB-TSS-MIP} developed a decomposition framework for solving a deterministic pure-binary linear program with two sets of binary decision variables coupled by some linking constraints.
 The algorithm iteratively solves a master problem and a sub-problem, each involving different sets of variables.
-The Bender's cut added to the master problem is a disjunctive valid inequality generated via taking union of all leaf nodes in the branch-and-bound tree constructed for solving the sub-problem.
-This framework is applied to solve two-stage stochastic mixed-integer programs with pure binary first-stage variables, as shown in \cite{sen2006_decomp-BB-TSS-MIP}.
-In \cite{luo2019_DR-TSS-MICP} we showed that the decomposition framework with branch-and-cut approach can be further developed for the two-stage stochastic mixed-integer conic programming using the branch-and-union approach as well as an approach where the scenarios subproblems are solved using cutting-planes.
-The cutting plane framework presented in this paper can be further generalized to incorporate branching together with the addition of cuts using the framework from \cite{luo2019_DR-TSS-MICP}.
-We leave it to a future exposition due to space constraints.
+The Benders' cut added to the master problem is a disjunctive valid inequality generated via taking union of all leaf nodes in the branch-and-bound tree constructed for solving the sub-problem.
+This framework is applied to solve two-stage stochastic mixed-integer programs with pure binary first-stage variables, as shown in \cite{sen2006_decomp-BB-TSS-MIP}. \cite{luo2019_DR-TSS-MICP} showed that the decomposition framework with a branch-and-cut approach can be further developed for the two-stage stochastic mixed-integer conic programming using the branch-and-union approach as well as an approach where the scenario problems are solved using cutting planes.